Silicon Valley Open Studios Connects Bay Area Residents to Original Art

 Situation & Challenge

-For 31 years, hundreds of artists in the Peninsula and South Bay have been opening their studios to the public during the annual Silicon Valley Open Studios (SVOS).
+For years, hundreds of artists in the Peninsula and South Bay have opened their work spaces to the public during the annual Silicon Valley Open Studios (SVOS).
 The annual event, held the first three weekends in May, is a major forum for established and emerging artists.
 However, as a “soft” news event, SVOS struggled to get the attention of traditional and online media.

 The organization wanted to increase awareness of the event to encourage visitors and potential buyers to view the art.